 If you discover little drips instead of a substantial puddle around your air conditioner, water could be dripping off the evaporator coil instead of flowing down the condensate line.
 This might take place if the coils are grubby, or if holes in the insulation near the coils redirect the water.
 The smartest method to prevent the evaporator coil from going downhill is to keep up with yearly air conditioning maintenance.

 A film of frost may form on the indoor coils, which drips onto the floor as it melts.
 If you come across this, turn off your air conditioner right away to avoid killing the compressor.
 The evaporator coil can freeze due to reduced airflow.
 To stop this, install a new filter before it becomes full.
 If that doesn’t solve the trouble, the refrigerant is possibly low or additional repairs are necessary.
 You’ll need a skilled HVAC technician like one from Rolf Griffin Service Experts to check the charge and repair any leaks.

 Our Experts Can Take Care of All Your Air Conditioning Repair Needs

 Regardless of why your AC is leaking water, Rolf Griffin Service Experts can solve the issue.
 We’ll examine and repair your air conditioner, getting it back to cooling again quickly.

-Our technicians are highly trained, knowledgeable and NATE-certified to provide quality work.
+Our technicians are highly trained, knowledgeable and ACE-certified to provide quality work.
 We have full confidence in our repairs—in fact, we uphold everything we perform with a one-year 100% Satisfaction Guarantee!*

 We’ll even advise a stress-free membership plan.
 This might help you find AC issues sooner so you can avoid impending service while keeping your residence comfier.